How to choose the right Six Sigma consultant

 What is a Six Sigma consultant?

-A Six Sigma consultant works with companies to eliminate errors and inefficiency everyday work.
-Think of them as problem-solving sleuths on the lookout for how to improve work — to make it smoother and better.
-They leverage data and special tools to identify why people aren’t feeling well and devise remedies that actually work.
+A Six Sigma consultant works with companies to eliminate errors and inefficiency in everyday work.
+Think of them as problem-solving sleuths on the lookout for how to improve work - to make it smoother and better.
+They use data and special tools to identify why processes aren’t working well and devise remedies that actually work.
 These pros lead teams in making things better, show others how to solve problems and help save money by making work more efficient.

 How do I become a Lean Six Sigma consultant?